aburgosn-ds/api_water_potability/README.md

 # Machine Learning Project with DVC
-This projects implements a machine learning algorithm to predict water potability from a dataset from Kaggle.
+This projects implements a Random Forest machine learning algorithm to predict water potability from a dataset from Kaggle.
+This project is focused on the complete implementation rather than looking the best model.
 It is performed the following steps: data collection, data preparation, model building, and model evaluation.
 All steps are tracked using Data Version Control.
-Finally, the best model found is made available as an API using FastAPI.
+Finally, the model is made available as an API using FastAPI.